Safer® Brand Japanese Beetle Trap Bags

 Trap Placement, Application Rate, and Use

 - Place traps on the generally upwind side of vegetable gardens, flower gardens, ornamental shrub plantings and other outside landscape plantings attacked by the beetles.
 Apply traps at the rate of one trap per 50 linear feet along two sides of plant perimeters.
-For example, if the site is 1 - 50 linear feet, place only one trap on each side of the two sides; if the site is 51 - 100 linear feet, place two traps on each of the two sides, etc. DO NOT enclose the treated sites with traps.
+For example, if the site is 1 to 50 linear feet, place only one trap on each side of the two sides; if the site is 51 to 100 linear feet, place two traps on each of the two sides, etc. DO NOT enclose the treated sites with traps.

 - Hang traps from any suitable post or stand in sunny areas 3 to 5 feet above the ground.